PACTCare/Starlog/README.md

 > IPFS Metadata Blockchain based on Substrate

 The goal of Starlog is to research and develop a solo chain or potential parachain, which stores metadata for IPFS as non-fungible tokens.
-Thus, making IPFS data searchable, integrating the concept of ownership and identity for IPFS uploads as well as making it possible to combine content- and location-addressed storage for faster initial loading of non-distributed IPFS content.
+Thus, making IPFS data searchable, providing availability information, integrating the concept of ownership and identity for IPFS uploads as well as making it possible to combine content- and location-addressed storage for faster initial loading of non-distributed IPFS content.
 The project was initiated to improve [Dweb.page](https://github.com/PACTCare/Dweb.page).

 ---